JonnyHaas/belly-button-challenge/README.md

 To get started with the dashboard, simply load the index.html file in a web browser.
 The data and visualizations will load automatically, ready for exploration.

 Check out the live demo [here](https://username.github.io/repository/).

+I used ChatGPT to help me complete the Challenge Module and write the script in my app.js file.